ICE defenceman Bodak impresses at 2018 World Junior Hockey Championship

 “Yeah, probably the toughest game for us because Canada plays so good,” said Bodak, adding his team may have been a little intimidated facing the Canadians.

-The score ended 6-0 for the red-and-white, however Bodak received Slovakia’s Play of the Game for his stellar play on the blue line.
+The score ended 6-0 for the red-and-white, however Bodak received Slovakia’s Player of the Game for his stellar play on the blue line.

 The Slovakian’s would bounce back the following game, stunning the United States with a 3-2 victory.
 They would conclude the round robin with a 5-2 loss to Finland – a game in which Bodak scored his first goal of the tournament – and a 5-1 win over Denmark.